 WHAT IS BONIATO?

 Boniato, botanically classified as Ipomoea batatas, is a nutty-flavored root vegetable in the same family as sweet potatoes.
-Boniato goes by many names, such as batata, camote, kamura, white sweet potato and even the Cuban Sweet Potato.
+Boniato goes by many names, such as batata, camote, kamura, yellow sweet potato and even the Cuban Sweet Potato.
 While boniatos lack the bright orange flesh of a sweet potato and aren’t as sweet, they’re just as versatile in that they can be mashed, fried, baked, steamed or roasted.
 With a rough skin ranging from red and purple to light brown, boniatos have a gentle, chestnut-like flavor.
-Their flesh is creamy white with a fluffy, starchy texture once cooked.
+Their flesh is creamy white when raw and, once cooked, appears light yellow with a fluffy, starchy texture.

 Boniatos are native to the tropical areas of the Western Hemisphere, such as Central and South America.
 They made their way to Asia through pre-Incan explorers traveling to Eastern Islands and today nearly 90% of the world’s boniato comes from Asia.
 Florida has also become a major producer of Boniato because of its popularity and high demand.
 Together with other tropical root vegetables like yam, taro, yuca, and the potato, it is an indispensable part of the carbohydrate diet for many.